solana-mobile/mobile-wallet-adapter/spec/spec.md

 - `features`: (optional) if set, a list of [feature identifiers](#feature-identifiers) that the dapp endpoint intends to use in the session.
 Defaults to `null`.
 - `auth_token`: (optional) an opaque string previously returned by a call to [`authorize`](#authorize), or [`clone_authorization`](#clone_authorization).
 When present, the wallet endpoint should attempt to reauthorize the dapp endpoint silently without prompting the user.
 - `sign_in_payload`: (optional) a value object containing the payload portion of a [Sign In With Solana message](https://siws.web3auth.io/spec).
 If present, the wallet endpoint should present the SIWS message to the user and return the resulting signature and signed message, as described below.
-- `cluster`: (optional) an alias for `chain`.
-This parameter is maintained for backwards compatibility with previous versions of the spec, and will be ignored if the `chain` parameter is present.
+- `cluster`: (optional) used to specify a solana cluster .
+This parameter is maintained for backwards compatibility with previous versions of the spec, and will be ignored if the `chains` parameter is present.

 ###### Result
 {: .no_toc }